 On a daily basis, there are scores of new items that arrive daily on a website or app.
-These items are like the various slot machines, single as well as multi-lever, and each comes with a different RoI.
+These items are like the various slot machines, single as well as multi-lever, and each comes with a different ROI.
 But because these are fresh items, the e-commerce site really does not know at that point in time how many users will buy them.

 There’s an inherent problem, though in this kind of machine learning model.
 It’s referred to as the “exploration vs exploitation” problem.
 In layman’s terms, if a particular new product is flying off the shelves, it is but natural for the seller to get greedy and show it to many more users (called exploitation).

 Each of these can be coded in Python.
-Eventually, the idea is to use any of these models so that the bandit algorithm will help the seller choose scientifically between exploiting the one item that gave it the highest reward and exploring the others products.
+Eventually, the idea is to use any of these models so that the bandit algorithm will help the seller choose scientifically between exploiting the one item that gave it the highest reward and exploring the other products.

 The seller has to learn to balance the reward maximization based on the information already obtained against implementing new actions to increase the database.
 In ML, this is called the exploitation vs. exploration tradeoff.

-There are many models and research papers out there that suggest the use of deep neural networks as an option to mitigate the cold start problem in recommenders.
+There are many models and research papers out there that suggest the use of deep neural networks as an option to mitigate the cold start problem in recommender systems.
 Using neural networks, the initial weights/ratings on the network edges are assigned in a random manner but backpropagation is used to repeat the model to the optimal.

 Meta-learning approaches have gained popularity in machine learning for learning representations useful for a wide range of tasks, according to this research.
 In his paper, “Meta-Learning for User Cold-Start Recommendation”, Homanga Bharadwaj, Department of Computer Science and Engineering, Indian Institute of Technology Kanpur, India, says they designed a recommendation framework that was trained to be “reasonably good enough” for a wide range of users.

-Another research paper in the same field by a team of researchers from the University of KwaZulu Natal, Westville, South Africa attempted a new approach to solve the cold start problem by using social networks and Matrix Factorization to enhance a deep learning approach.
 The research team explained that the social information was used to form groups of users since users within a given community were likely to have the same interests.
 For this, a community detection algorithm was used.
 Once they were so segregated, a deep learning model was trained on each community.
-The comparative models were then evaluated, and the metrics used were Mean Squared Error (MSE) and Mean Absolute Error (MAE).
-The evaluation was carried out using 5-fold cross-validation.
-The results showed that the use of social information improved on the results achieved from the Deep Learning Approach, and grouping users into communities was advantageous.

 In conclusion: The problem of cold start in a recommender system has been around for years but with the advent of artificial intelligence coupled with data analytics, much progress has been made, and today, there are quite a few solutions around to overcome it.